 - In a medium sized pan, heat the olive oil over medium heat until hot.
 Add the garlic.
 Cook for 30 seconds or a minute until fragrant.

-- Add 1 tbsp of pesto into the garlic.
+- Add 1 tbsp of pesto into the garlic (also add the crushed red pepper if using).
 Mix together then add the grape tomatoes.
 Cook, stirring occasionally, for about 3-4 minutes until tomatoes start to wilt.

-- Move the tomatoes to one side of the pan, and add the broccoli to the other.
-Season with salt and pepper.
-Add the rest of the pesto sauce to the broccoli and mix on "its side".
-Cover the pan and cook for about 5 minutes or until the broccoli has softened.
+- Add the broccoli and the rest of the pesto and mix in.
+Cook for about 5 minutes or until the broccoli has softened.
 Stir occasionally.

 - While the broccoli cooks, add the pasta to the pot of boiling water.
-Cook until al dente (about 8-9 minutes).
+Cook until al dente.
 Drain and set aside.

-- Once the broccoli is soft, mix the grape tomatoes and broccoli all together and add the sun-dried tomatoes, wine, and chicken broth.
+- Once the broccoli is soft, add the sun-dried tomatoes, wine (optional), and chicken broth.
 Bring to a boil and then lower heat.
-Cook, mixing frequently for about 3 minutes.
+Cook, mixing frequently for about 3-4 minutes.

 - Add the pasta into the pan with vegetable, mixing frequently until you reach your desired texture.